-We spoke to some drivers and riders in the slugging community, they shared some guidelines for slugging.
-Although it is common sense, there are some etiquette that must be followed.
+Although slugging etiquette is common sense, there are some that must be spelled out.
 There are general rules of etiquette in addition to those that apply to drivers and riders.
 It really makes the ride worthwhile when you know what to do and what to avoid.
 Continue reading to get a crash course on slugging etiquette.

 1) Greet with a hello and say thank you at the end.